Diploma in Hospitality Industry

 The American Hotel & Lodging Educational Institute (AHLEI) is the most recognized standard in training within the hospitality industry and is designed to reflect real-world operational knowledge and skills, and prepare students to enter the workforce confident and ready.

-Oscar International’s Hospitality Management diploma program offers the highest standard of education with AHLEI’s academic certifications.
-After completing a 100-question exam with a passing score of 70% or higher, students will receive a certificate of completion at the end of the course, as well as, a diploma in Hospitality Management at the end of their program.
+Oscar International’s Hospitality industry diploma program offers the highest standard of education with AHLEI’s academic certifications.
+After completing a 100-question exam with a passing score of 70% or higher, students will receive a certificate of completion at the end of the course, as well as, a diploma in Hospitality industry at the end of their program.